sddevelopment-be/saboteurs/manuscript/managers/README.md

     Replace clarity with compliance.
 Require ritual over results.
 Make sure the tools are updated — even if the work never gets done.

 3. **Performance Theater and Recognition Inversion** Reward visibility over impact.
 Elevate the messenger, forget the builder.
-Make it clear: if you're not in the room, you don't matter.
+Make it clear: *if you're not in the room, you don't matter*.

 4. **Performative Empowerment with Hidden Restraints**
     Tell people they own it.
 Then quietly tie their hands.
 Create autonomy with no support, and authority with no safety net.